 2. Once you subscribe, click "My Account" using the top-placed main menu on ExpressVPN's site.
 Provide your credentials and access your ExpressVPN account dashboard.

-4. Launch the Terminal app. use the following command: cd ~/Downloads/ (if targeting that folder).
+4. Launch the Terminal app and use the following command: cd ~/Downloads/ (if targeting that folder).
 Install the app using this command: sudo dpkg -i [installer filename].

-If you see an error message while installing ExpressVPN, make sure to enter the following command to restart the application: sudo service expressvpn restart.
+If you see an error message while installing ExpressVPN (such as the "Cannot connect to expressvpn deamon" error), enter the following command to restart the application: sudo service expressvpn restart.

 5. Then, activate the VPN using the 'expressvpn activate' command.
 Provide your ExpressVPN activation code (from your online dashboard).
 Answer with Y or N when asked about sending anonymous data back to ExpressVPN.